open-eid/CDOC2/cdoc2-system-docs/docs/01_use_case_model/ch03_use_cases.md

 **Success Guarantees**

-* A new CDOC2 container is created and it can be decrypted with the user's password.
+* A new CDOC2 Container is created and it can be decrypted with the user's password.

 **Main Success Scenario**